-Budgeted cost: £ 15,485
+Budgeted cost: £ 15,435

 Activity Evidence that supports this approach Challenge number(s) addressed Involvement in the Derbyshire County Council Phonics Support Programme 2021-22 cohort. £1250 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 2 3 Investment in guided reading delivery and resources in order to improve the quality of our reading practice every day. £5000 There is significant evidence that early reading comprehension skills have a large impact on early reading skills.
 Reading comprehension strategies are high impact on average (+6 months).
 Alongside phonics it is a crucial component of early reading instruction.
-Reading Comprehension strategies EEF Right Track Reading The Importance of Guided Reading 1 2 Purchase of standardised diagnostic assessments for maths.
-Training for staff to ensure assessments are interpreted and administered correctly. £1000 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2 Purchase of a DfE validated Systematic Synthetic Phonics Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of 1 2 programme to secure stronger phonics teaching for all pupils. £4000 word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Training in the new SSP programme for all staff. £500 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 2 3 Purchase of diagnostic assessment in reading.
-Training for staff to ensure assessments are interpreted and administered correctly.
-These diagnostic tests for reading can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2 Handwriting scheme purchased to structure the support for all pupils, but specifically those who have spent less time writing over the previous 2 years due to partial school closures. £235 There is limited evidence to suggest that handwriting interventions have a significant impact on writing composition in KS2 and less evidence for KS1.
+Reading Comprehension strategies EEF Right Track Reading The Importance of Guided Reading 1 2 Purchase of standardised diagnostic assessments for maths. £2500 Training for staff to ensure assessments are interpreted and administered correctly. £1000 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2

+Improvements in delivery of Little Wandle SSP.
+Monitoring of provision, assessment and training. £1500 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 2 3 Subscription to diagnostic assessment in reading.
+LExplore Training for staff to ensure assessments are interpreted and administered correctly. £500 These diagnostic tests for reading can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2 Subscription to early diagnostic assessment in reading and maths, in addition to the learning tools to plug gaps and support accelerated progress. £450 These diagnostic tests for reading can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1 2 Handwriting scheme purchased to structure the support for all pupils, but specifically those who have spent less time writing over the previous 2 years due to partial school closures. £235 There is limited evidence to suggest that handwriting interventions have a significant impact on writing composition in KS2 and less evidence for KS1.
 Some positive impact has been found for older pupils.
 Helping Handwriting Shine EEF 1 2 We will fund leadership time for our English lead to research, implement and monitor phonics and guided reading.
 The leadership of our team is small with a large teaching commitment.
-It is our experience and the experience of other small schools that in order to implement and maintain improvement across multiple areas it is essential to develop the time to support implementation, train staff and monitor impact.
-1 2 Training on the teaching of reading comprehension There is significant evidence that early reading comprehension skills have a large impact on early reading 1 2
+It is our experience and the experience of other small schools that in order to implement and maintain improvement across multiple areas it is essential to 1 2

+£2500 develop the time to support implementation, train staff and monitor impact.
+Training on the teaching of reading comprehension strategies and time for staff to deliver them.
+There is significant evidence that early reading comprehension skills have a large impact on early reading skills.
+Reading comprehension strategies are high impact on average (+6 months).
+Alongside phonics it is a crucial component of early reading instruction.
+Reading Comprehension strategies EEF 1 2
-strategies and time for skills.
-Reading comprehension

-staff to deliver them. strategies are high impact on

-average (+6 months).
-Alongside

-phonics it is a crucial component of

-0500 early reading instruction.

-£500 Reading Comprehension strategies

-EEF